-European Commission legislation: Rights of disabled persons and persons with reduced mobility when travelling by air
+European commission legislation sets out the rights of disabled people and people with reduced mobility when travelling by air.

 The European Commission Regulation (EC) N° 1107/2006 sets out the rights of air passengers with a disability or reduced mobility.
 It came into effect on 15 August 2006 and in short, it:

-If you are an EU citizen, you are entitled to the European Health Insurance Card (EHIC) The card gives you the right to access state-provided healthcare during a holiday or temporary stay in all EU countries, as well as Iceland, Lichtenstein, Norway and Switzerland.
+If you are an EU citizen, you are entitled to the European Health Insurance Card (EHIC).
+The card gives you the right to access state-provided healthcare during a holiday or temporary stay in all EU countries, as well as Iceland, Liechtenstein, Norway and Switzerland.

-The European Commission has released a European Health Insurance Card (EHIC) App, which features comprehensive information on oxygen therapy, as well as other treatments like dialysis and chemotherapy.
+The European Commission has released a European Health Insurance Card (EHIC) App, which features comprehensive information on oxygen therapy, as well as other treatments such as dialysis and chemotherapy.